tilezen/vector-datasource/SEMANTIC-VERSIONING.md

 #### PATCH version increments:

 1. **Rollup** of PATCH Tilezen API changes
+1. **Infrequent update** of static data sources like Natural Earth or OpenStreetMapData
 1. Backwards compatible change to a file format
 1. Software dependency has a backwards compatible change or bug fix with no change to the tile response